 - It must be a T-Mobile device.

 - It must not have been reported lost, stolen, or blocked.

 - It must be attached to an account that is in “good standing.”

 - On postpaid accounts, the device must have been fully paid for and have been active for at least 40 days on requesting line.

 - On prepaid accounts, the device must have had more than $100 in refills since the first use date, or have been active for at least a year.

 - If the device is on a service contract, at least 18 consecutive monthly payments must have been made.

 - If using T-Mobile’s Equipment Installment Plan, or if your phone is leased through JUMP!
 On Demand, all payments must be made and the device must be fully paid for.

-- You’ve made fewer than two unlock requests, per line, in a single year.
+- You’ve made fewer than two unlock requests, per line, in the last twelve months.